MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/loop-ux-guide.md

 ### Don’t add a duplicate header or border

 As described above, all Loop components have a standard header and border; your Adaptive Card code should not duplicate these.
-Having an item-specific title for your component is a good idea but avoid duplicating your app name and icon.
+Having an item-specific title for your component is a good idea, but avoid duplicating your app name and icon.

-## Loop Component Header
+## Loop component header

 The platform provides the component header and includes standard elements such as Logo, Name, and Copy.